mushroomhostage/RealisticChat/README.md

 (letters randomly dropped with increasing probability further away).
 For example, 2.0 means beyond 1/2.0 = half of the maximum hearing range (default 50/2 = 25 m), chat will be garbled.

+**garblePartialChance** (0.10): When a character is about to be dropped due to garbling, use this probability to determine if the character should instead be dimmed, representing a barely audible piece of the message.
+Set to 1.0 to always dim letters instead of dropping, or 0.0 to disable dimming entirely.

+**garbleAllDroppedMessage** (~~~): Message replacement to display if you were unlucky enough for your entire message to be garbled.
+Set to null to disable replacement.

 **yellMax** (4): Maximum exclamation marks allowed at end of message to increase yelling level.

 **yell.#.hunger** (1, 2, 4, 20): Hunger (in half-drumsticks) depleted for each yelling level